ECI25/ECI25/README.md

 I'm Excel from London and I am currently on a Data Science HyperionDev BootCamp course learning a variety of technologies such as SQL and Python programming.
+Aspiring Data Scientist with a strong desire to solve complex business problems using data-driven insights.